 While the FSFP was presented as a six (6) year phase-in plan, the state legislature approved the first two (2) years of the funding plan in HB110.
-The FSFP does not include caps on funding, rather it will include a general phase-in percentage for most components in the amount of 16.67% in FY22 and 33.33% in FY23.
-DPIA funding will be phased in 0% in FY22 and 14% in FY23.
-Transportation categorical funds will not be subject to a phase in.
+The FSFP does not include caps on funding, rather it will include a general phasein percentage for most components in the amount of 16.67% in FY22 and 33.33% in FY23.
+DPIA funding was phased in at 0% in FY22 but has now been included in the overall phase in at 33.33% in FY23.
+Transportation categorical funds will not be subject to phase-in.